 New Students: Please note that there is a waiting list for certain days and times, but please do get in contact for further information.
 Before students are added to the waiting list, they are required to observe a number of groups lessons and attend an initial contact meeting before we move on to formal lessons.
 I enjoy working with new students and look forward to hearing from you!
 Please contact via the Contact Form and provide as much information about your current situation as you can.
 Teaching Philosophy: Playing a musical instrument can bring such satisfaction and joy, and my ultimate aim when teaching any student is for them to develop a love for the violin that will stay with them forever.
 I strive to nurture my students and allow them to develop their musical skills in a happy and healthy environment.

 I hold an MA in Instrumental Teaching (Distinction) from the University of Reading, and have undertaken Suzuki teacher training at the American Suzuki Institute - Stevens Point (University of Wisconsin, USA), Colorado Suzuki Institute (Beaver Creek, USA), DFW WOW (Dallas, USA), Western Springs School of Talent Education (Chicago, USA), Germany, Spain, and London (England).
-I have also given presentations and taught masterclasses and group classes in workshops and institutes all over the UK and Europe.
+I have also given presentations and taught masterclasses and group classes in workshops and institutes all over the UK, USA and Europe.

 Much of my teaching draws from the method created by Japanese violinist Shinichi Suzuki, and over the years I have clocked up several hundred hours of observations of lessons taught both in England, mainland Europe, and in the USA.